Response of fluorescent molecular rotors in ternary macromolecular mixtures: Conclusion

 In ternary mixtures, in the range of compositions investigated, ideal mixing rules were observed for the logarithm of viscosity $\eta$, for specific volumes $v_\text{m}$, and for fluorescent lifetimes $\tau$, which leads to the definition of two limit binary solutions, whose properties are obtained by extrapolating measurements for ternary mixtures.
 These measurements finally allowed to test quantitatively the free volume theory.
 A first, direct approach is consistent with the obtained results, yet it requires to finely tune the value of the hard core specific volume $v_0$, an empirical parameter involved in the definition of free volume.
 Alternatively, by considering that the two limit solutions defined previously correspond to two possible micro-environments around the FMR, the linear mixing rule observed for lifetime can be justified, and free volume theory is validated for these limit solutions.
 Such approach is more robust to the value of $v_0$ and opens a new way of thinking about free volume and microviscosity in complex environments.

-Yet, work remains to be done to fully understand the parameters ruling microviscosity.
-While free volume theory appears promising, it should still be tested in solutions that deviate from ideal behavior, and of different chemical natures.
-This effort would however be necessary to fully exploit the potential of FMR in local characterization of complex media.
+Yet, work remains to be done to fully understand the parameters ruling microviscosity. \corr{The experiments presented here investigated complex microenvironments, for which not only the zero-frequency viscosity is modified, but also the frequency-dependent memory effect of microfriction that has been proved to influence microscopic transition rates.~\cite{northrup_1980,grote_1980,dalton_2024}} While free volume theory appears \corr{as a promising phenomenological approach}, it should still be tested in solutions that deviate from ideal behavior, and of different chemical natures.
+This effort would however be necessary to fully exploit the potential of FMRs in local characterization of complex media.

 \acknowledgements{The authors thank Oualid Mekkaoui and Arthur Roudaut for their help in the synthesis of the FMR.
 They also acknowledge Thomas Salez, Philippe Marchal and Chloé Grazon for discussions on different aspects of this work.
 Christophe Velours and Frédérique Ham-Pichavant of the polymer characterization platform PolyCar at LCPO are thanked for analysis of samples molecular weight distribution.
-MC was funded by the China Scholarship Council.}
+MC was funded by the China Scholarship Council. \corr{This project has received financial support from the CNRS through the MITI interdisciplinary programs through its exploratory research program.}}